2006 United States House of Representatives elections in New York: District 10

+Predictions

-11th District
+District 11

 Incumbent Major Owens (D) retired after 12 terms.
 In 2004 Owens was reelected with 94% of the vote in this majority African-American district in the center of Brooklyn.
 The Democratic primary was won by New York City Councilwoman Yvette Clarke.
 Little-known Republican physician Steve Finger was also running for the open seat.
-CQPolitics rating: Safe Democratic.
-Results: Yvette Clarke was a strong winner with 89% of the vote.
+Yvette Clarke was a strong winner with 89% of the vote.